 Apply to be Charity of the Year

-London Marathon Events is looking to appoint a charity, or partnership of charities, to fund an innovative project that will create a lasting impact for its beneficiaries.
+We are looking to appoint a charity, or partnership of charities, to fund an innovative project that will create a lasting impact for its beneficiaries.
+We’re interested in projects that will be financially sustainable and deliver long-term benefits to the organisation.

 What does the 2027 Charity of the Year receive?